 Editor rating: 6 / 10Ginger Rebstock –– This article shows how much can be learned about an animal's underwater behavior using technology developed for the consumer market (albeit modified to function underwater and enable a programmed start time).
 It indicates exciting possibilities for future studies.

-Section Editor rating: 6 / 10James Reimer –– This is somewhat out of my field, and I will follow the AE's assessment on this matter.
+Section Editor rating: 6 / 10James Reimer –– I am relying on reviewer 1's comments for this rating.

 Discussing these articles